 Review the following 2020 Responsive Grantmaking webinar recording and view the slides.

-In this webinar, staff discussed the Foundation’s decision to shift to provide General Operating Support grants.
-Staff reviewed the online application process and changes to the Responsive Grantmaking Program’s funding criteria (which may impact the eligibility of your organization).
+In this webinar, staff discuss the Foundation’s decision to shift to provide General Operating Support grants and changes in response to the COVID-19 pandemic.
+Learn about the online application process and changes to the Responsive Grantmaking Program’s funding criteria.

 For inquiries from organizations in MD, VT, DC, & NY, contact Marlene Corrado: email@example.com.